Qeneb/EGAE/ReadMe.md

 The core idea of EGAE is to **design a GNN to find an ideal space for the relaxed *k*-means** on graph data.
 We prove that the relaxed *k*-means will obtain a precise clustering result under some strong assumptions.
 So we attempt to use GNNs to map the data into an ideal space that satisfies the strong assumptions.

-If you have issues, please email:

-hyzhang98@gmail.com or hyzhang98@mail.nwpu.edu.cn.

 ## How to Run EGAE
 ```
 python run.py